-3.14.4 Plants
+3.16.4 Plants

 The FNAI Element Occurrence database for Alachua County dated October 15, 2012, and the University of Florida GeoPlan Center Species Observation database dated August 2013 were reviewed.
 These databases contained no records of state or federally listed plants on the Plum Creek Property in Alachua County.
-The FNAI tracking list web site, last updated in September 2013, was searched to identify listed species of plants known to occur in Alachua County.
+The FNAI tracking list web site, last updated in May 2015, was searched to identify listed species of plants known to occur in Alachua County.
 That database search revealed that no federally listed species of plants are known to occur in Alachua County.
-However, 15 species of plants listed by the Florida Department of Agriculture and Consumer Services (FDACS) as endangered and 4 plants listed as threatened are known to occur in Alachua County.
+However, 15 species of plants listed by the Florida Department of Agriculture and Consumer Services (FDACS) as E and 4 plants listed as T are known to occur in Alachua County.
 The potential exists that some of these species could occur on the Plum Creek Property.
-State regulations pertaining to endangered, threatened, and commercially exploited plants are contained in Chapter 5B-40 F.A.C., Preservation of Native Flora of Florida.
-Chapter 5B-40 contains no restrictions on private landowners regarding the disposition of State-listed endangered or threatened plants that occur on their properties.
-The rule provides that persons who willfully harvest, collect, pick, injure, destroy, transport for sale, sell, or offer to sell plants listed as threatened or endangered must obtain written permission from the landowner, and if endangered, must apply for a permit from FDACS to engage in these activities.
+State regulations pertaining to endangered, T, and commercially exploited plants are contained in Chapter 5B-40 F.A.C., Preservation of Native Flora of Florida.
+Chapter 5B-40 contains no restrictions on private landowners regarding the disposition of State-listed E or E plants that occur on their properties.
+The rule provides that persons who willfully harvest, collect, pick, injure, destroy, transport for sale, sell, or offer to sell plants listed as T or E must obtain written permission from the landowner, and if endangered, must apply for a permit from FDACS to engage in these activities.